smarinovic/smarinovic.github.io/_posts/2020-06-09-EggHunter.md

 ## Wrapper ##

-In order to make Egg Hunter configurable to various shell codes and eggs we can use following pyhon script which takes 4 letter egg and creates Egg Hunter code as well as egg to be added as prefix to shellcode:
+In order to make Egg Hunter configurable to various shell codes and eggs we can use following python script which takes 4 letter egg and creates Egg Hunter code as well as egg to be added as prefix to shellcode:

 ```
 import sys